Location: Harkins Hall 215

 Academic Credit and Grades on Semester or Academic Year Study Abroad

-Academic credits and grades earned on semester or year study abroad are recorded as PC course credits and grades.
+Academic credits and grades earned on a semester or year study abroad are recorded as PC course credits and grades.
 The courses, credits, and grades are posted on the students’ academic transcripts and course grades are calculated into the Cumulative Grade Point Average (CGPA).

 In partnership with CEA Study Abroad, the PC in Rome program offers a semester-long study abroad program for students to study theology and religion, along with Italian language (required), and elective courses in a variety of disciplines, many of which fulfill Core Curriculum requirements.
 Housed in the historic Prati neighborhood in the center of Rome, just a few minutes’ walk from Vatican City and Piazza Cavour, the Center’s academic program takes advantage of Rome’s religious, historical, and cultural sites as an extension of the classroom itself.
 Students share apartment housing with American and Italian roommates in the Prati neighborhood, which is easily accessible to the Center.